slava-kolodic/Lou-vui-date-code-new/README.md

 # "LV" Date Code

-An intermediate level task for practicing string parsing and data conversion
+An intermediate level task for practicing string parsing and data conversion.

 LV (multinational corporation specializing in luxury goods) handbags have "date codes" with information about a handbag manufacturing location and date.
 In the task you have to implement "date code" generation and parsing algorithms for different "date code" formats.